 Other Factors to Evaluate in Assessing Rental Properties

-Finding a good investment opportunity isn’t an exact science and there are several things to weigh when choosing a rental property.
+Finding a good investment opportunity isn’t an exact science and there are several things to weigh when buying a rental property.
 If you’ve done an initial 2% rule calculation and found a property that looks promising, the next step is taking a closer look under the hood.

 You can start by looking at the condition of the local market.
 For example, are rental rates increasing or have they stabilized?
 What’s the typical going rent for properties that are comparable in terms of size, age, condition and features?
 It’s also helpful to consider vacancy rates for the area.
 How supportive are local authorities to landlords seeking to evict tenants who don’t pay rent or otherwise violate terms of their lease agreement.